Toggle menu

 Please note, West Lothian Council have no discretionary powers to issue cards to applicants who do not qualify under the stated criteria

-From 31 January 2022, all 5 to 21-year old's will be able to travel free on the public bus network in Scotland.
+All 5 to 21-year old's will be able to travel free on the public bus network in Scotland.
 To be able to use this service, 5 to 10-year olds will need to apply for a National Entitlement Card and 11 to 21-year olds will need to apply for a new Young Scot Card.

 If you are applying or applying on behalf of a child for a National Entitlement Card or Young Scot Card and want the new travel product added to the card, please go to Young Person's Free Bus Travel Scheme for information and guidance on how to apply.